Home health aides (HHA) are involved with patient care at the most basic medical level.

 According to PHI, federal regulations mandate that home health aides must have at least 75 hours of training before they can be hired in any US state.

-This is coupled with state regulations that can extend that length of training.
+This is coupled with state regulations that can extend the length of training.

 Do some states require more than the 75 minimum training hours for certification?